ricardo-ch/go-kafka/README.md

 ```

 #### exponential backoff
-You can activate it but setting `ExponentialBackoff` config variable as true.
+You can activate it by setting `ExponentialBackoff` config variable as true.
 You can set this properties as global, you have to use the configuration per-topic.
 This configuration is useful in case of infinite retry configuration.
-The exponential backoff algorithm is define like this.
+The exponential backoff algorithm is defined like this.

 $`retryDuration  = durationBeforeRetry * 2^{retries}`$